Djerba the Faithful

 Location: Djerba Island (Tunisia)

-A little history: It all began during the summer of 1953.
-That summer, two Belgian emissaries, Milou JAHN and André DE BLOOS, sent by Gérard BLITZ, traveled the Mediterranean coasts in search of a place to establish a new village.
-On recommendation, they arrived in Djerba and found a certain Laris KINDYNIS, a Greek native of the island.
+The story goes that it all began in the summer of 1953.
+That summer, two Belgian emissaries, Milou Jahn and André De Bloos, sent by Gérard Blitz, traveled the Mediterranean coast in search of a location to establish a new village.
+On a recommendation, they arrived in Djerba and met a certain Laris Kindynis, a Greek native of the island.
 (A large Greek community had settled in Djerba at the beginning of the 20th century.
-The sponge trade was at its peak).
-Very quickly, contact was made because they were all driven by the same passion: spearfishing.
+The sponge trade was at its peak.)
+They quickly connected, as they all shared the same passion: spearfishing.

-In 1954, the Djerba village opened with tents provided by TRIGANO on Seghia beach.
-As the sun is omnipresent in Djerba, the club found a way to provide a little shade by installing the tents under palm leaf roofs leaning against the date palms.
-Only 2 or 3 permanent buildings respecting the local architecture were built and integrated into the decor (the restaurant, the bar, an office and some toilet blocks).
+In 1954, the Djerba village opened with tents supplied by TRIGANO on Seghia beach.
+Since the sun is ever-present in Djerba, the club found a clever way to provide some shade by setting up the tents under palm leaf roofs leaning against date palms.
+Only two or three permanent buildings, respecting the local architecture, were constructed and integrated into the setting (the restaurant, the bar, an office, and a few sanitary facilities).

-We're off to Djerba for 43,200 old francs (payable in several monthly installments) and 3 weeks.
-Spearfishing and bivouacs in caiques on the Gulf of Gabès are on the agenda; waterskiing is very limited because the conditions aren't suitable.
-The waters off Djerba are clear and teeming with fish.
-Groupers and stingrays are caught in abundant quantities.
-Competitions are even held to see who can catch the biggest one; photos of the catches illustrate the Trident.
+We're off to Djerba for 43,200 old francs (payable in installments) for three weeks.
+Spearfishing and camping in a traditional fishing boat (caique) in the Gulf of Gabès are on the agenda.
+Water skiing is very limited as the conditions aren't suitable.
+The waters around Djerba are clear and teeming with fish.
+Groupers and stingrays are caught in abundance.
+Competitions are even held to see who can catch the biggest fish; photos of the catches illustrate the Trident magazine.

-The first village chief of Djerba is Jean Pierre Becret.
-He is supported by Jean Balandjian for animation and Christian Papadimitriou, also known as Christian Papa (bar manager).
-Dominique Lebourgois is also part of the animation team.
+The first village chief of Djerba is Jean Pierre BECRET.
+He is assisted by Jean BALANDJIAN, who handles entertainment, and Christian PAPADIMITRIOU, known as Christian Papa (bar manager).
+Dominique LEBOURGEOIS is also part of the entertainment team.

-Due to some tensions in the industry, the first season has been cut short.
-We don't want to put the GMs and GOs at risk.
+Due to some tensions within the sector, the first season was shortened.
+We didn't want to put the GMs and GOs at risk.

 The village reopened in 1955.
 Polynesian huts replaced the tents.
-Jean BALANDJIAN was the new village chief, Dominique LEBOURGEOIS was in charge of entertainment, and at the bar, a newcomer with a bright future: Roger CAILLET.
+Jean BALANDJIAN was the new village chief, Dominique LEBOURGEOIS was in charge of entertainment and at the bar, and a newcomer who would have a bright future: Roger CAILLET.

-After a four-year closure due to the Tunisian independence movement, Djerba reopened on June 19, 1960, in a reduced version with the agreement of the Tunisian authorities.
-Laris Kindynis was the village chief for the year of its reopening.
+After a four-year closure due to the events surrounding Tunisian independence, Djerba reopened on June 19, 1960, in a reduced capacity with the agreement of the Tunisian authorities.
+Laris Kindynis was the village chief for this first year of reopening.

-The name La Fidèle would come a few years later when the club established the second village of Djerba a few kilometers away.
-Djerba became La Fidèle, in tribute to the loyal GMs who returned there each year, while the new village would take the name La Douce to evoke the mild climate of the Tunisian island.
+The name La Fidèle came a few years later when the club established its second Djerba village a few kilometers away.
+Djerba became La Fidèle, in homage to the loyal GMs who returned there every year, while the new village took the name La Douce to evoke the mild climate of the Tunisian island.

 1998 the transformation of the village

-In 1998, work began and the good old Polynesian huts of La Fidèle, without toilets or electricity, were sacrificed and replaced by permanent bungalows, retaining the shape of huts, with amenities and electricity.
+In 1998, renovations began, and the old Polynesian huts of La Fidèle, lacking sanitation and electricity, were demolished and replaced by permanent bungalows, retaining the hut shape but equipped with amenities and electricity.
 The project was led by Thierry Fourniret.

-In 2012, following the attacks in the Maghreb and the Arab Spring, tourist numbers fell sharply.
-This forced a number of tour operators and Club Méditerranée to downsize, as they say in the jargon.
+In 2012, following the attacks in North Africa and the Arab Spring, tourist numbers plummeted.
+This forced a number of tour operators and Club Med to scale back their operations, as they say in the industry.

 Djerba la Fidèle was one of the victims.